Nate Newton (American football): Dallas Cowboys

 In 1986, Newton signed as a free agent with the Dallas Cowboys after the USFL folded.
-He started out as a reserve offensive lineman, and was nicknamed "the Kitchen" because he was bigger than William "The Refrigerator" Perry, of Chicago Bears fame.
+He started out as a reserve offensive lineman, and was nicknamed "the Kitchen" because he was bigger than William "the Refrigerator" Perry, of Chicago Bears fame.
 Even though he became a starter at left guard in 1987, his struggles to maintain his playing weight almost cost him being waived.
 Jimmy Johnson became the Cowboys coach in 1989 and eventually moved him to the starting right tackle position and forced him to get into better shape after Johnson beat him in a running race.

 In 1992, because of the improved play of Erik Williams, he was moved back to left guard, in order for the team to have the best player combination possible in the offensive line.
 From 1992 to 1995, together with Erik Williams, Mark Tuinei, Mark Stepnoski, John Gesek and Kevin Gogan, he was part of some of the best offensive lines to play in NFL history, known as “The Great Wall of Dallas”.

 Newton was a six-time Pro Bowler, attending the game from 1992 through 1996 and once again in 1998.
-Only Larry Allen (10) has been to more Pro Bowls with the Cowboys on the offensive line.
+Only Larry Allen (10), Zack Martin (9), and Tyron Smith (8) have been to more Pro Bowls with the Cowboys on the offensive line.
 He is tied with Rayfield Wright and John Niland for six appearances each.
 He was not re-signed by the Cowboys after his contract expired at the end of the 1998 season.

 His ability to protect quarterback Troy Aikman and to run-block for running back Emmitt Smith helped the Cowboys win 3 Super Bowls in 1992, 1993, and 1995.

 He was one of the best guards in the NFL for over a decade.
 He was a very powerful player and was known from some great confrontations against Reggie White among other great players.
 Despite playing in the trenches, Newton was one of the more colorful players in Cowboys history.